aidan-mcbride/vue-example-vuetify2-storybook-jest/README.md

 Recently(as of writing this), storybook has introduced a new **[Component Story Format](https://medium.com/storybookjs/component-story-format-66f4c32366df)** for creating stories, as well as a new [declarative style for configuration files](https://medium.com/storybookjs/declarative-storybook-configuration-49912f77b78).
 Vuetify has a [very nifty plugin](https://github.com/vuetifyjs/vue-cli-plugins/tree/master/packages/vue-cli-plugin-vuetify-storybook) for initializing a project with vuetify and storybook configured together, but it does not use this new CSF style, or the new configuration file style.

+This project also shows an example of the [Storybook tutorial app](https://www.learnstorybook.com/intro-to-storybook/vue/en/get-started/), but built using vuetify, and with unit tests.

 ### Stack

 - [Vue.js](https://vuejs.org/)`v2.x`